 The monument also plays host to some beautiful scenery and surrounding countryside.
 Leave your car at the car park and use it as the perfect base for discovering more of Utah's natural beauty.

 As mentioned in the introduction, Park City is booming.
-One of the reasons is that it has become a popular skiing location.
-That’s probably because the city retains the original Olympic ski park constructed back in 2002.
+One of the reasons is that it has become a popular skiing location, with gorgeous cabins for rent that provide the perfect winter getaway.
+That's probably because the city retains the original Olympic ski park constructed back in 2002.
 It’s here, if you’re brave enough, that you can practice your ski-jumping skills.

 Although Park City is mainly seen as a winter destination, the city is still a great destination in the summer.
 Located to the East of Salt Lake City it is a great place to explore the Wasatch Mountain State park or the Ashley National Forest.
 It's no wonder then, that Park City vacation rentals are booming.
 People from all over the US and all over the world want to see what the famous state of Utah has to offer.